-Geography plays a huge role in any nation’s success.
-From natural disaster risk to trade accessibility, location usually helps define growth prospects.
+Geography plays a large role in a country’s overall success.
+From natural disaster risk to trade accessibility, location often defines a nation’s economic growth prospects.

 For example, landlocked nations are severely limited by their lack of access to the ocean.
-They often rely on a neighboring country’s port to access global shipping lanes.
+They rely on a neighboring country’s port to access global shipping lanes.
 As such, industrialization proves very difficult.

 Likewise, places like Indonesia and the Philippines are located entirely in high earthquake risk zones.
 Nations prone to flooding, hurricanes, and other disasters are generally less developed because of these occasional setbacks.

-Yet some countries are more fortunate than others.
-Being near profitable borders, important trade routes, or simply areas less prone crises means greater opportunities along with less risk.
+Yet some countries are way more fortunate than others.
+Being located near profitable borders, important trade routes, or simply areas less prone to crises means greater opportunities along with less risk.

 We cannot change a nation’s spot on the map – but you can choose where to invest.
 Here’s our list of Asia’s top five most strategically located countries.

-Located in the heart of Indochina, Thailand shares borders with four other high-growth economies – namely Laos, Myanmar, Malaysia, and Cambodia.
+Located in the heart of Indochina, Thailand shares border with four other high-growth frontier markets – namely Laos, Myanmar, Malaysia, and Cambodia.

-Three of those countries are growing at a rapid pace of around 7% yearly.
+Three out of those four countries are growing at a rapid pace of around 7% yearly.
 Because of this, Thailand can easily benefit from the rise of its neighboring frontier markets.

-Store shelves in Cambodia, Laos, and Myanmar are all packed with imported Thai goods.
-Meanwhile, companies like Bangkok Bank and Siam Cement Group have already expanded into every single one of their high-growth neighbors.
+Store shelves in Cambodia, Laos, and Myanmar alike are packed with imported Thai products.
+Meanwhile, companies such as Bangkok Bank and Siam Cement Group have already expanded into every single one of their faster-growing neighbors.

-Thailand doesn’t just depend on its bordering countries though.
-A vast coastline along the Andaman Sea means the “Land of Smiles” attracts tourists in droves.
+Thailand doesn’t merely depend on its bordering countries though.
+Its vast coastline along the Andaman Sea means the “Land of Smiles” lures tourists in droves.
 Over 40 million people visit Thailand each year.

-Thailand has had longstanding plans to build a canal between its gulf and the Andaman Sea.
-Such a development would be immensely profitable while cutting days off shipping time.
+Thailand has longstanding plans to build a canal between its gulf and the Andaman Sea.
+Such a huge infrastructure project would be immensely profitable while cutting days off shipping time from China and elsewhere.

-Perhaps more importantly, they have the potential to become a transport base for all of Southeast Asia.
+Perhaps more importantly, Thailand enjoys great potential to become a transportation base for the entirety of Southeast Asia.